gbmhunter/blog/content/electronics/components/connectors/_index.md

 TE Connectivity make a range under the family name [ARISO](http://www.digikey.co.nz/en/product-highlight/t/te-connectivity-amp/ariso-contactless-connectivity).
 They are capable to transmitting up to 12W of power at 24VDC.

-{{< figure src="/images/2011/09/te-connectivity-ariso-m30-contactless-connector-pair-photo.png" width="640px" caption="A photo of TE Connectivity's ARISO M30 contactless connectors.
+{{< img src="te-connectivity-ariso-m30-contactless-connector-pair-photo.png" width="640px" caption="A photo of TE Connectivity's ARISO M30 contactless connectors.
 Image from www.te.com."  >}}